xbeat/Machine-Learning/README.md

 Data wrangling in real-world scenarios is indeed more challenging than working with clean, pre-processed datasets like iris or mtcars.
 Real-world data often comes with inconsistencies, missing values, and unexpected formats that require significant effort to clean and prepare for analysis.
 However, the characterization of this process as "taming a beast" may be an overstatement.
 While data wrangling can be complex, it's a manageable and essential part of the data science workflow that can be approached systematically.

+## Remembering Python Built-in Functions

+Using dir() to Explore Class Methods

+The dir() function in Python is a powerful tool for discovering available methods and attributes of an object or class.
+It's particularly useful when you can't recall a specific method name but remember the class it belongs to.

 ## Transfer Learning for Convolutional Neural Networks

 Introduction to Transfer Learning for CNNs